outovhush/revops-portfolio/README.md

 #### 👉 Data quality quick check

-Suppose you have to combine manual data entry with a custom data structures that is not natively supported by your system.
-Entry errors become likely.
-Automated validation are hardly an option at this stage.
+Suppose you combine manual data entry with a custom data model that is not fully supported by your CRM.
+Entry errors become likely, but automated entry validation is not an option at this stage.
 You'd want a fast check to estimate extent of errors in the database.

-__Goal:__ Provide statistically significant estimate for the extent of data errors in the customer account database.
+__Goal:__ Provide significant estimate for the extent of data errors in the customer account CRM database.

 __Steps:__
-- figure out sample size given the CLT limitations for binomial
+- figure out sample size given CLT limitations for binomial
-- set up the observations
-- get the random sample
+- set up the observations and get the random sample
 - check the sample manually collecting observations
 - calculate sample means and confidence intervals

-__Skills:__ Statistics (Binomial distribution, CLT), analytical thinking, Google sheets
+__Skills:__ Statistics, analytical thinking, Google sheets

 __Results: [Google Sheet report](https://docs.google.com/spreadsheets/d/107Ku2k5vmR8ulyRyZNqTPoGAuRe9W2vTZqMGrSvtl5c/edit?gid=1064755575#gid=1064755575)__